 Another possibility would be to do a court trial and let the judge decide whether or not a particular defendant is guilty or not guilty.
 Most cases are being resolved by way of a plea bargain between the government and the defense.

-Once you make your initial appearance in court, the bail/bond issue is dealt with, and you're assigned to your judge for all purposes for the case, that judge is going to have certain rules.
+Once you appear in court, the bail/bond issue is dealt with, and you're assigned to your judge for all case purposes.
+That judge will have certain rules.

 Those rules are probably going to dictate the time limit.
-If the case is set for trial within 30 days and that trial date is approaching, the government is going to set the parameters in order to have time to prepare for the trial.
+If the case is set for trial within 30 days and that trial date is approaching, the government will set the parameters to have time to prepare for the trial.

-Sometimes, these cases are gigantic with thousands of pages of discovery.
-In that case, the government and the court are going to have to give the defense enough time to review everything and go over it with their client, so they can decide what moves they're going to make.
-Usually, it is the government who offers a plea bargain and sets the timetable.
+Sometimes, these cases are gigantic, with thousands of pages of discovery.
+In that case, the government and the court will have to give the defense enough time to review everything and go over it with their client so they can decide what moves they will make.
+Usually, the government offers a plea bargain and sets the timetable.

 What Constitutional Rights Am I Giving Up By Accepting The Plea Offer?

 You could testify on your own behalf.
 You could present evidence on your own behalf.
 You can litigate a trial.
 You could object to the prosecution's evidence.
-There is a whole litany of things that you have the right to do when you're charged with a federal crime, which you have to give up in order to take a deal in the case.
+You have the right to do a whole litany of things when you're charged with a federal crime, which you have to give up to take a deal in the case.

 Why Should I Hire A Federal Defense Attorney If I Plan to Plead Guilty?

-This is pointing out any downward departures that may impact your sentence and pointing out any other special facts related to you, like your family circumstances, the fact that you might have been a minor player in the case, or the fact that you accepted responsibility early.
+This points out any downward departures that may impact your sentence and any other special facts related to you, like your family circumstances, the fact that you might have been a minor player in the case, or the fact that you accepted responsibility early.

-There is a whole host of things that can be utilized to get you the lowest possible sentence.
-If you were to decide to cooperate with the government, you would want to do that through an attorney, so that you can get the most benefit out of it and the lowest possible sentence.
+A whole host of things can be utilized to get you the lowest possible sentence.
+If you decide to cooperate with the government, you would want to do that through an attorney to get the most benefit out of it and the lowest possible sentence.

 The attorney is the one who is going to be your champion and argue the federal sentencing guidelines.
-You're up against a government that has a skilled attorney, whose job it is to try to punish you, and you're not going to agree with the punishment they want to give you.
-The only person standing between you and that punishment is your criminal defense attorney.
+You're up against a government that has a skilled attorney, whose job is to try to punish you, and you won't agree with the punishment they want to give you.
+The only person between you and that punishment is your criminal defense attorney.